Astavakrasana

 - Slightly lift one of your legs, make proper balance on the palms, and lift another leg.

-- As both legs are together, shift the body weight on the arms.
-Again, It is imperative to bring full attention to it.
+- As both legs are together, shift the body weight to the arms.
+Again, it is imperative to give full attention to this.

 - Hold an eight-angle pose for 20 to 30 seconds; make your breath more profound, and do not push the Sacrum.
 Next, enlarge your spinal cord and release pressure from the lumbar region.